 The film of the ocean featured at the top of this page was created by Chana Levine for the Ocean Calling series.
-It may be shown prior to a performance of Ocean Calling III.
-Copyright ©Chana Levine 2013.
+It may be shown without sound prior to a performance of Ocean Calling III. ©Chana Levine 2013.

 Ocean Calling is a series of compositions for two pianos, dedicated to the ocean.
 As I learn of large-scale contaminations, over-fishing, acidification and rising temperatures from global warming, death of coral reefs, and more, I fear we take for granted the ocean’s gifts, unaware that our survival is linked to the ocean’s health.
 Covering 72% of the planet surface and providing half the oxygen we breathe, while regulating our climate with currents traversing thousands of miles, the ocean has been called our life-support system.
 I hope the Ocean Calling series will help us to renew our connection with this vital life source and its vast, mysterious realms, and that we will hear the call from the sea that we are part of one indivisible whole.